Pylons/pyramid/docs/glossary.rst

    Translator
-     A callable which receives a :term:`translation string` and returns a translated Unicode object for the purposes of internationalization.
+     A callable which receives a :term:`translation string` and returns a translated string for the purposes of internationalization.
 A :term:`localizer` supplies a translator to a :app:`Pyramid` application accessible via its :class:`~pyramid.i18n.Localizer.translate` method.